JLiu05/jliu05.github.io/README.md

-# Documentation of my summer 2025 project
+# Documentation of summer 2025 project